dpzmick/old-website/_posts/2016-02-05-deploy-gen.md

 We do the same thing for `*.h` files.

-Generating a reference implementaton is also pretty straightforward:
+Generating a reference implementation is also pretty straightforward:

 {% highlight make %}
 $(DEPLOY_DIR)/%-reference: